knightsUCF/PocketCity/app/vision.md

 COMPETITON

-Earn a penalty for competition
+- Earn a penalty for competition

 MONOPOLY

 Construct buildings in close proximity and earn a bonus

+GANGS

+- can wage turf warfare